blookot/agent-builder-demo/README.md

 Let's start with Claude Desktop.<br/>
 Download it and install it on your computer.
 A free account will let you test a few requests using Sonnet LLM.<br/>
 Next, open the settings, go to the "developer" settings.
 Click "Modify configuration", which will open the folder where the `claude_desktop_config.json` file is located.
-Edit this file and add the MCP server (with your own API key of course):
+Edit this file and add the MCP server (with your own API key of course!
+If you forgot it you can still `echo $ES_API_KEY`):
 ```json
 {
   "mcpServers": {